Why Timely Discount-Focused Emails Help You Compete During the Holidays

 Here are a few key things to take away from this first installment:

-1 | First and foremost, as you’re scheduling your discount offers, do so with the understanding that you’re not operating in a vacuum—there are thousands of other brands competing for your customers’ attention.
-If you’re set on sending your emails during Cyber Weekend, use Smart Send Time to run a few tests in advance and get a better sense of when to send your emails so they’ll have the most impact for your brand.
+If you’re sending your emails during Cyber Weekend, use Smart Send Time to run a few tests in advance and get a better sense of when to send your emails so they’ll have the most impact for your brand.
 Then, use the feature again over Cyber Weekend.

-2 | If you can be more flexible with the timing of your discount-focused campaigns this year, closely review the volume of discount-focused campaigns brands sent in recent years (see the chart above).
-You can clearly see there are some hot days and some cool days for your messages.
 While it might seem contrary to what other brands are planning to do, sending your best discount on one of those cooler days may help you see higher opens rates, clickthroughs, and revenue—especially if you include a message indicating that this is a pre-Cyber Weekend deal that represents your best offer of the season so the time to buy is now.

 If you’re planning to send a great offer to a broader set of your customers over Cyber Weekend, send it to your VIP customers first to give them early access.
 VIP customers love to be the first to get deals, so this is a great way to continue their advocacy for your brand.

-4 | Finally, be mindful that Thanksgiving and Cyber Weekend 2019 fall almost a week later than they did last year.
+Finally, be mindful that Thanksgiving and Cyber Weekend 2020 fall almost a week later than they did last year.
 This means you’ll have fewer days to drive sales after the weekend.
 Being strategic might mean you need to deploy some of your best content sooner rather than later.

 In the coming weeks, you’ll learn more about the results brands saw while using “dollars-off” discounts versus percentage-based discounts in their subject lines.
-You’ll also get a glimpse into the competition that takes place post-Cyber Weekend, with a special look at which days of the week seem to be the most competitive and tips on how you can navigate them.
+You’ll get a glimpse into the competition that takes place post-Cyber Weekend, with a special look at which days of the week seem to be the most competitive and tips on how you can navigate them.
 You’ll also learn more about the marketing strategies you should use post-Christmas to win the dollars that people received in the form of gift cards during the holidays.

 Wondering when you should send your holiday marketing emails?
 Explore this live dashboard and view a heatmap to help you plan your strategy.